๐ŸฆดIntro to Archaeology

 Radiometric Methods: Measuring Atomic Decay

-These techniques rely on the predictable decay of radioactive isotopes into stable daughter products.
+These techniques rely on the predictable decay of radioactive isotopes into stable "daughter" products.
 The ratio of parent to daughter isotopes acts as a natural clock, ticking away since the material formed or the organism died.

 Radiocarbon Dating (C-14)

-• Measures carbon-14 decay in organic materials—living things absorb 14C^{14}C from the atmosphere, and decay begins at death with a half-life of ~5,730 years
+• Measures carbon-14 decay in organic materials.
+All living things absorb 14C^{14}C from the atmosphere.
+Once an organism dies, it stops absorbing new 14C^{14}C, and the existing 14C^{14}C decays with a half-life of roughly 5,730 years.

-• Effective range: up to ~50,000 years—beyond this, too little 14C^{14}C remains for reliable measurement
+• Effective range: up to ~50,000 years.
+Beyond this, too little 14C^{14}C remains for reliable measurement.

 Potassium-Argon Dating